Group theory, Lie algebra and representations, Master/PhD course, Lp I-II, 2009/2010

 "Symmetries, Lie algebras and representations" (Cambridge 1997, paperback 2003,

-see list of misprints), plus some handed out pages copied from
+plus some handed out pages copied from

 R. Slansky "Group theory for unified model biulding",